jall3403/MTRX2700-Final-Assignment/README.md

 The only input this module requires is the serial receiving of the LiDAR measurements.
 The correct COM port and baud rate must be selected for successful serial communication.

 ### Functions
+The MATLAB LiDAR processing module encompasses one large function which reads the serial data, organises it into a matrix and plots the data accordingly.

 ### How to Operate
+Once serial data has been recieved no user input is required.

 ### Testing
+This module was tested by sending dummy data through the serial port.
+The plotted data was then referenced to a known result to see if it produced the correct results.